Supreme Court of Azerbaijan

-Supreme Court of Azerbaijan is the highest court instance and final court of appeal of three-staged judicial system in Azerbaijan.
-Established in pursuant Article 131 of the Constitution of the Republic of Azerbaijan and Article 77 of the Law "on Courts and Judges".
-Supreme Court has competence to carry out justice on civil (including administrative and economic disputes), criminal disputes and other cases related to the execution of general or specialized courts.
+The Supreme Court of Azerbaijan is the court of highest instance and final court of appeal of the three-staged judicial system in Azerbaijan.
+It was established pursuant to Article 131 of the Constitution of the Republic of Azerbaijan and Article 77 of the Law "on Courts and Judges".
+The Supreme Court has competence to carry out justice on civil (including administrative and economic disputes), criminal disputes and other cases related to the execution of general or specialized courts.
 Despite being established in Baku, its jurisdiction applies to the entire territory of the Republic of Azerbaijan.

-History of Supreme Court
+History

 History of the modern judicial system in Azerbaijan started from the establishment of Azerbaijan Democratic Republic on 28 May 1918.